 We wanted to highlight these toxic red flags for pregnancy.
 We recommend further scanning of product ingredients through the use of EWG Skin Deep.
 We recommend that products kept in the home should have all ingredients rated a 1 or 2 on EWG Skin Deep.
 Simply, go to EWG Skin Deep’s website and search the ingredients.
 The ingredients are rated 1-10 with 1 being the safest to 10 being the most toxic.
 Toss all products with any ingredient rated 3 or more.
 Hint: To save time, start with the last ingredient on the list.
 Typically you will find preservatives here and you may only have to look at one ingredient to find a 3 or above rating.
 Once you find an ingredient rated 3 or more, look no more and “toss that product”.

-Your Pregnancy Safe Skincare Routine
+Pregnancy Safe Skincare Products for Your Daily Routine

 Now that you know what to avoid, let’s talk about a pregnancy-safe skin care routine.